 - Reflections on Google Scholar

-The table below lists the metrics that are directly visible in the Publish or Perish main window, in its Metrics pane.
+The table below lists the metrics that are directly visible in the Publish or Perish main window, in its Results pane.

-Additional metrics are available when you use one of the Save Metrics As... or Copy Metrics As... commands from the Publish or Perish main menu, one of the pop-up menus (available by right-clicking on a query or result), or the Copy button in one of the query panes.
+Additional metrics are available when you use one of the Save Metrics As... or Copy Metrics As... commands from the Publish or Perish main menu, one of the pop-up menus (available by right-clicking on a search or result), or the Copy Results or Save Results button.

 |Publication years||Earliest and latest publication year found in the currently selected results.|